rexjrs/nodeapp/readme.md

 ### Built in functions

-response (Used to prepare a json response) verifyFields (Used to validate inputs)
+- response (Used to prepare a json response)

-- this.response(object)
+this.response(object)

 accepts object

 returns obj:

 ```
 {
 status: 'fail',
 message: ''
 }
 ```

+- verifyFields (Used to validate inputs)

 can overide status, message and add extra fields
 Example:
 ```